-Article 1 - Definition of the Student Councils
+Article 1 - Definition of the Student Council

-Canadian University Dubai Student Councils are non-incorporated associations, whose missions are aligned with the Mission and the Vision of Canadian University Dubai.
-Members of the Student Councils are full-time students in good academic standing.
-The Student Councils are on a volunteer basis, and are non- profit organizations.
+Canadian University Dubai Student council are non-incorporated associations whose missions are aligned with the Mission and the Vision of Canadian University Dubai.
+Members of the Student Council are full-time students in good academic standing.
+The Student Council is on a volunteer basis and is a non-profit organizations.

-Article 2 - Names of the Student Councils
+Article 2 - Name of the Student Council